-Your ability to see the world differently through the lens of humanity means your skills will be prized by all industry sectors and make you highly employable.
+Your ability to see the world differently through the lens of humanity means your skills will be prized by all industry sectors and ensure you graduate confident and prepared for a future we don't yet see.

 We are here to support your journey towards diverse career pathways.
-You won't simply pursue one job in your lifetime, so we aim to set you up with a range of experiences to hone your ability to adapt to many contexts.
-Become part of a vibrant community of students, staff and alumni dedicated to connecting you with practical opportunities, including mentoring, internships, volunteering, career workshops and leadership programs.
+You won't simply pursue one job in your lifetime, so arm yourself with a portfolio of skills and capabilities that will see you thrive across numerous disciplines.

+Become part of a vibrant community of students, staff and alumni dedicated to connecting you with practical opportunities, including mentoring, internships, volunteering and career workshops.